tatumamckinnis/DNA/README.md

 ### `cutAndSplice` Simulation Complexity with `StringStrand` an `StringBuilderStrand`

-The `main` method of `DNABenchmark` simulates a DNA splicing experiment represented by the `cutAndSplice` method.
+The `main` method of `DNABenchmark` simulates a DNA splicing experiment represented by the `cutAndSplice` method (implemented in `IDnaStrand` with complexity that depends on which implementation of the interface is being used).
 The expandable section below describes what this method simulates and how to reason about its complexity using the provided starter implementations `StringStrand` and `StringBuilderStrand`.

 <details>
 <summary>Complexity of cutAndSplice</summary>